cryptodotis/crypto.is-docs/md/projects/network.md

 ### Convergence

 *Notary*: We run a notary at convergence.crypto.is that is open for use.
-You can download our [convergence.notary file](http://crypto.is/static/files/cryptodotis.notary) to use our notary.
+You can download our [convergence .notary file](http://crypto.is/static/files/cryptodotis.notary) to use our notary.

 ### Mixminion